 This Skillet Breakfast Scramble is very filling and full of satiating protein.
 I love the extra cheese in there as well.

-One of my favorite parts about this recipe is the quality tasting beef.
-If you’re making any meat recipes, I highly suggest quality, humanely and locally sourced chicken and beef (if possible).
+Personally, one of my favorite parts about this recipe is the quality tasting beef.
+So if you do like ground beef, I highly suggest quality, humanely and locally sourced chicken and beef (if possible).

 Butcher Box is my favorite and you can use my code “AP10” for $10 off (and free bacon) your first order!

-And if you’re not a cauliflower fan, you can leave that out, or add in any other veggies you may choose.
-All veggies go great with eggs and ground beef, so the options are nearly endless.
+You can!
+I get it – cauliflower can be too cruciferous for some people.
+If you’re not a cauliflower fan, you can leave that out, or add in any other veggies you may choose.
+All veggies go great with eggs, so the options are nearly endless.

 - 6 Eggland's Best Large Eggs